 DRAG DROP - You have an Azure subscription that contains a highly available SAP NetWeaver deployment.
 The deployment contains four virtual machines.
 You need to monitor the NetWeaver deployment by using Azure Monitor for SAP Solutions.
 During the implementation of Azure Monitor for SAP Solutions, downtime of the deployment must be minimized.
 Which three act...

-HOTSPOT - You have an SAP on Azure landscape.
+SNAPSHOT - You have an SAP on Azure landscape.
 You need to gather the following metrics: * The network latency between an SAP NetWeaver server and an SAP HANA server. * The throughput and latency of the storage subsystem on Windows Server and Linux platforms.
-What should you use for...
+What should you use fo...

 You have an instance of Azure SAP HANA (Large Instances) named HLI1 that has storage volume snapshots enabled.
 You need to monitor the storage usage of HLI1.
 The solution must monitor the following: * The number of ...